-EET 230- Internship: Technology 3 cr.
-(Fall/Spring)
+EET 230- Internship: Technology

-Students are assigned to a work study experience in an appropriate technology field at an off-campus site olr provided with on-campus project work.
+Students are assigned to a work study experience in an appropriate technology field at an off-campus site of or provided with on-campus project work.
 The particular interests of the student in the field are considered in arranging the field experience.
 Enrollment by permission of the department chair.